jiangyitong/RCD/README.md

 ## Real-time Controllable Denoising for Image and Video

-The temporary official pytorch implementation of the paper **[Real-time Controllable Denoising for Image and Video]**
+The official pytorch implementation of the paper **[Real-time Controllable Denoising for Image and Video]**

-Final version will be released soon

 ### Installation